Where Everybody Knows Your Name

-Since I am not a direct care worker, I figured I would not have much interaction with the residents when I joined the team.
+Since I am not a direct care worker, I figured I would not have much interaction with the residents when I joined the team here at The Campus of the Jewish Home.
 Would not have the chance to get to know them other than a name or two.
 But in my years here it has grown into so much more and I could not be more blessed.

 I have met an ex-baseball player who played in the minors and almost was called to the “big leagues” as he called it.
 I met a woman who helped holocaust survivors relocate to the Harrisburg area.
-I have met veterans who served me and my country in ways I never could have (or would have wanted to) imagined.
+I have met veterans who served me and my country in ways I never could have imagined.
 I realized just how much I owe them in gratitude.
 And it all started with a name; their name.